-CENERAL REQUIREMENTS
+GENERAL REQUIREMENTS

-- University offers courses of study leading to
+The University offers courses of study leading to graduate degrees in the following:

-- Master of Arts in History

-- Master of Arts in Philosophy
+Master of Arts in History Master of Arts in Philosophy

-- Master of Business Administration
+Master of Business Administration

-- Master of Education
+Master of Arts in Education

-- Master of Science in Astronomy
+Master of Science in Astronomy

-- program of each candidate is administered by the Department concerned.
+The program of each candidate is administered by the Department concerned.

-QUALIFICATIONS FOR ADMISSION
+A. QUALIFICATIONS FOR ADMISSION

-Admission is limited and at the discretion of the bartment concerned.
-To be considered, an applicant hold a Bachelor's degree or its equivalent from an stution recognized by the Senate and shall have a bledge of the proposed field of specialization factory to the Department concerned (or Departments, when interdisciplinary study is intended).

-Preference will be given to applicants who hold Honors degree.
-In addition, admission will be granted to those students who show a high promise of to those students who show a high promise of appropriate tests and their records of previous temic accomplishment.
-See the regulations listed the each graduate program for specific additional mum requirements for admission to that program.

-Applicants whose mother tongue is not English be required to demonstrate an appropriate level of Eciency in English.
+- 1. Admission is limited and at the discretion of the Department concerned.
+To be considered, an applicant shall hold a Bachelor's degree or its equivalent from an institution recognized by the Senate and shall have a knowledge of the proposed field of specialization satisfactory to the Department concerned (or Departments, when interdisciplinary study is intended). - 2.
+Preference will be given to applicants who hold an Honors degree.
+In addition, admission will be granted only to those students who show a high promise of success in post graduate study as demonstrated by the results of appropriate tests and their records of previous academic accomplishment.
+See the regulations listed under each graduate program for specific additional minimum requirements for admission to that program. - Applicants whose mother tongue is not English may be required to demonstrate an appropriate level of proficiency in English.

-PROCEDURE FOR ADMISSION
+B. PROCEDURE FOR ADMISSION

-Application for admission shall be made to the linector of Admissions.
-The applicant shall arrange to reforwarded to the Director of Admissions an official script of his academic record and letters of letters of letters of letters are applicant's capacity for graduate study.
-The linection form and all supporting documents must linerily be on hand by May 31st of the academic year to the one for which admission is sought.

-Successful applicants will be notified by the
+- 1. Application for admission shall be made to the Director of Admissions.
+The applicant shall arrange to have forwarded to the Director of Admissions an official transcript of his academic record and letters of recommendation from at least two persons in a position to judge the applicant's capacity for graduate study.
+The application form and all supporting documents must ordinarily be on hand by May 31st of the academic year prior to the one for which admission is sought. - Successful applicants will be notified by the Director of Admissions.